GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Retires a channel by ID, discarding any state associated with it.
 (Author comment: We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
 If After Packet Number is nonzero and the channel is joined and has received any data, the channel will be retired after receiving that packet or a higher valued number, otherwise it will be retired immediately.

-After receiving an MC_RETIRE and retiring a channel, the client MUST send a new MC_STATE frame with reason RETIRED to the server.
+After receiving an MC_RETIRE and retiring a channel, the client MUST send an MC_STATE frame with State RETIRED and Reason Code REQUESTED_BY_SERVER.

 If the client is still joined in the channel that is being retired, it MUST also leave it.
-If a channel is left this way, it does not need to send an additional MC_STATE frame with state LEFT, as state RETIRED also implies the channel was left.
+If a channel is left this way, it does not need to send an additional MC_STATE frame with State LEFT, as State RETIRED also implies the channel was left.

 ## MC_STATE {#client-channel-state-frame}